VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 ### Java & Kotlin

 !> This is Opinionated Guides, so let me be clear, I really, **really** hate Java.
-It's a langage that didn't even become popular on it's own merit, instead Sun Microsystem paid a [fuck ton](https://www.theregister.com/2003/06/09/sun_preps_500m_java_brand/) of money to push it- hence the **"3 Billion Devices Run Java"** Thing.
-I'm hopeful (albeit probably naively) that Oracle (Which bought Java from Sun) making Java a mess of licencesing as the 'main' Java Virtual Machine goes [paid (Read on Wikipedia)](https://en.wikipedia.org/wiki/Java_(programming_language)) and [suing Google](https://en.wikipedia.org/wiki/Google_LLC_v._Oracle_America,_Inc.) will be the nail in the cofin for education using it and that it will die out with time.
+It's a language that didn't even become popular on its own merit, instead Sun Microsystem paid a [fuck ton](https://www.theregister.com/2003/06/09/sun_preps_500m_java_brand/) of money to push it- hence the **"3 Billion Devices Run Java"** Thing.
+I'm hopeful (albeit probably naively) that Oracle (Which bought Java from Sun) making Java a mess of licensing as the 'main' Java Virtual Machine goes [paid (Read on Wikipedia)](https://en.wikipedia.org/wiki/Java_(programming_language)) and [suing Google](https://en.wikipedia.org/wiki/Google_LLC_v._Oracle_America,_Inc.) will be the nail in the coffin for education using it and that it will die out with time.
 [Criticism of Java (Wikipedia)](https://en.wikipedia.org/wiki/Criticism_of_Java)

 don't.